antallpt/Remind-Me/README.md

 ## 📄 Lizenz

-MIT License – free for personal and commercial use.
+MIT License – free for personal use.

-Made with ❤️ by [Dein Name]
+Made with ❤️ by [Antal]
 Version 1.0.0